sequana/sequana/doc/userguide.rst

 **Sequana** provides standalone applications (e.g., **sequana_coverage**,
 **sequana_taxonomy**) and pipelines in the form of Snakefiles.
 Although the standalone applications are usually simpler, they may not have all features or parameters offered by the pipelines.
+Since version 0.8.0, most pipelines have been moved to different repository with one repository per pipeline.
+This was done to make pipelines independe and the Sequana more modular and effective for deployment in production mode.

-The :ref:`Tutorial`, :ref:`pipelines`, :ref:`Gallery` and :ref:`case_examples`
+The :ref:`Tutorial`, :ref:`pipelines`, :ref:`case_examples`
 sections provide many examples on their usage.
+Check also the Gallery section for code snippets.

 This section will not describe all available standalones and pipelines.
 We will focus on one example (coverage) to show how one can use